 SPARC exists to Strengthen after-school Programs through Advocacy, Resources and Collaboration.

 Fort Worth SPARC began as a collaboration with the City of Fort Worth in 2012.
-Now housed at Tarrant County United Way and working with all 19 local independent school districts, after-school providers and community leaders covering all of Tarrant County's 903 square miles.
+Now housed at Tarrant County United Way and available to partner with all local ISD, Charter and Private Schools, after-school providers and community leaders within Tarrant County's 903 square miles.
 Each partnership with SPARC is formed to advocate for exceptional after-school programs and to serve as a resource for parents and providers.

 Our job is to provide and project quality training and education for educators, parents and community leaders.
 Our ultimate goal is to ensure equity and excellence in OST programming, Tarrant County Classrooms and within our community.
-The goal is to build a network of providers for all ages of our 250,000 youth encompassing Tarrant County.
+The goal is to build a network for all ages of our 250,000 youth encompassing Tarrant County.
 The end result will create a stronger citizenry for decades to come.
 Our belief is that a collaborative OST network will drive the evolution of a Better Tarrant County into an Optimal Tarrant County!

 OST programs include before and after school, summer, weekend and holiday programs, which are known to promote academic improvement, social development and mental health.

-Advocacy – advocate for funding and developing exceptional OST programs in greater Fort Worth.
+Advocacy – advocate for funding and developing exceptional OST programs in Tarrant County.

-Resources – serve as a resource for parents seeking OST programs and helping providers with professional development and education on "cutting edge" topics impacting youth.
+Resources – serve as a resource for parents seeking OST programs and delivering parents, community members and providers with professional development and education on "cutting edge" topics impacting youth.

 Collaboration – build partnerships with key stakeholders, parents and organizations.

 Training and professional development - SPARC Signature Speaker Series

 Governing body - A Board of 9 diverse Tarrant County leaders.